How to Inspect a V6 Engine with an Articulating Borescopes

 What is Engine Cylinder Borescope?

-Before we get any deeper on how the articulating borescope can help you inspect your V6 engine, it’s important to understand what exactly an articulating borescope is.
-This is an optic equipped tool that is used to inspect tight spaces that impossible to see without disassembling and tearing down other components to get to it — you can see why this would have great utility as an engine is pretty much sealed and undercover until you tear it down.
+Before we get any deeper into how the articulating borescope can help you inspect your V6 engine, it’s important to understand what exactly an articulating borescope is.
+This is an optic-equipped tool that is used to inspect tight spaces that are impossible to see without disassembling and tearing down other components to get to it — you can see why this would have great utility as an engine is pretty much sealed and undercover until you tear it down.
 Articulating borescopes are handheld at one end with a probe that’s equipped with an articulating camera tip.

 Why is V6 Engine Inspection Important?